KenWade/ExData_Plotting1/README.md

 ## Introduction

+Dr. Peng's original README.md file is below.
+It would be hard to improve upon it, I will not try.

+The 4 plot.R files and the 4 plot.png files are included in the repo.

+Each of the plot.R files is organized the same way; an identical function that reads the datafile from the Working Directory and sets up the data frame, followed by the unique plot code.

+The assignment suggests to “First calculate a rough estimate of how much memory the dataset will require in memory before reading into R.”  Using the Rule of Thumb:

+         rows * columns * 8 bytes

+the expected memory needed for the dataset is almost exactly what the object.size function reports as the size of the full data frame.
+The comments and code to confirm this information is in all the plot.R files located in the common datafile reading function.

+## Introduction

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning